2014–15 Texas Longhorns women's basketball team

 The 2014–15 Texas Longhorns women's basketball team represented the University of Texas at Austin in the 2014–15 college basketball season.
-It was head coach Karen Aston's third season at Texas.
+This was head coach Karen Aston's third season at Texas.
 The Longhorns were members of the Big 12 Conference and played their home games at the Frank Erwin Center.
-They finished the season 24–11, 9–9 in Big 12 play, for a four-way tie to finish in third place.
-They advanced to the championship game of the Big 12 women's basketball tournament where they lost to Baylor.
-They received at-large bid of the NCAA women's basketball tournament where they defeated Western Kentucky in the first round, California in the second round before losing to Connecticut in the Sweet Sixteen.
+They finished the season 24–11, 9–9 in Big 12 play, to finish in a four-way tie for third place.
+They advanced to the championship game of the Big 12 women's basketball tournament, where they lost to Baylor.
+They received an at-large bid to the NCAA women's basketball tournament, where they defeated Western Kentucky in the first round, and California in the second round, before losing to Connecticut in the Sweet Sixteen.